ChildrensMercyResearchInstitute/MixedRealityStarterKit/README.md

 	1. Navigate to Assets/Scenes/MRStarterKitDemoScene.unity
 	1. Double click on MRStarterKitDemoScene.unity to open the scene.
 	1. Unity will load the sample scene.
 1. Look at Unity's Hierarchy panel (usually located on the left side of the screen in Unity).
-You should see several objects listed in the heirarchy, which can be expanded to show child objects by clicking the triangles next to each item in the list:
+You should see several objects listed in the hierarchy, which can be expanded to show child objects by clicking the triangles next to each item in the list:
 	1. MixedRealityCameraParent - A collection of objects and scripts from Microsoft's MixedRealityToolkit that detect where the user is gazing while wearing the HoloLens.
 	1. InputManager - A collection of objects and scripts from Microsoft's MixedRealityToolkit that handle gesture-based inputs, spatial mapping, and other events that fire while a HoloLens app is running.
 	1. Cursor - A collection of objects and scripts from Microsoft's MixedRealityToolkit that control the display of the in-app cursor.